aliabdellatif0/Calculator/README.md

 This calculator will take in basic inputs and perform operations on two separate numbers which will be treated as floats so YES you can use decimal points.

-Errors will be alerted on screen and the calculator shall reset if you input a mathematically invlaid line.
+Errors will be alerted on screen and the calculator shall reset if you input a mathematically invalid line.

 Some complex mathemtical lines may still return a value however they will be incorrect due to the nature of the code